 - If repeating the bleach treatment, add the same amount of bleach; wait another 15 minutes.
 Check again for the chlorine odor before drinking the water

-Look on your bottle of unscented household bleach to determine the percentage of sodium hypochlorite in your bleach, this percentage will be used to determine the ratio of water to bleach.
-Following is an easy to follow chart for treating your water.
+Look at your bottle of unscented household bleach to determine the percentage of sodium hypochlorite in your bleach.
+The percentage will be used to determine the ratio of water to bleach.
+See the chart below for ratios.

 |Volume of water|